lizcorson/rhtlogger/README.md

 # rhtlogger
 Just a simple little temperature/relative humidity Arduino data logger.
 A sensor detects the current temperature and relative humidity.
-An LCD display updates every 5 seconds, and the values are logged to file once per minute.
+An LCD display updates every 3 seconds, and the values are logged to file every 30 seconds.

 ## Status